 I had hit the bar hard enough for it to move a little bit.
-The bar had not returning back to its original, relaxed position because the tremol-no screws in the back were slightly tightened.
+The bar had not returned back to its original, relaxed position because the tremol-no screws in the back were slightly tightened.

 I was crazily surprised when I hit a chord.

-It sounded unlike anything I had ever heard before.
+It sounded, unlike anything I had ever heard before.

 I plugged my guitar in my tuner to figure out what every string was tuned to and wrote down every note.

 Here’s what I got, from bass to treble:

 D A# D# G# A D